sqlobject/sqlobject/docs/SelectResults.rst

 Cloning Methods
 ---------------

-These methods return a modified copy of the SelectResult instance they are called on, so successive calls can chained, eg ``results = MyClass.selectBy(city='Boston').filter(MyClass.q.commute_distance>10).orderBy('vehicle_mileage')`` or used independently later on.
+These methods return a modified copy of the SelectResults instance they are called on, so successive calls can chained, eg ``results = MyClass.selectBy(city='Boston').filter(MyClass.q.commute_distance>10).orderBy('vehicle_mileage')`` or used independently later on.